-The University of Arizona College of Medicine - Phoenix has internal deadlines for the summative assessment forms to ensure the LCME 6-week requirement is met.
-The end of rotation (EOR) form is to be completed by the faculty within two weeks of the rotation ending.
-This will allow the LIC Director to complete the final grades as close to the four-week mark as possible.
-All end-of-rotation assessment forms and the clerkship final grade form can be viewed by students in one45 six (6) weeks after the end of the clerkship according to the Final Grades Reporting Timeline Policy in accordance with the LCME.
+COM-P has internal deadlines for the summative assessment forms to ensure the LCME 6-week requirement is met.
+The end-of-rotation (EOR) form is to be completed by the faculty within two weeks of the rotation ending.
+This will allow clerkship directors to complete the final grades as close to the four-week mark as possible.
+All EOR assessment forms and the clerkship final grade form can be viewed by students in one45 six weeks after the end of the clerkship according to the Final Grades Reporting Timeline Policy in accordance with the LCME.